We may earn a commission if you make a purchase through the links on our website.

 This is especially important when using third-party applications since vulnerabilities are more likely to be found and exploited in broadly used applications.
 You are still responsible for ensuring the safety of your application data even when the code was created by a different organization.

-By analyzing transaction data, anomalous readings, usage spikes, and other metrics; you can quickly identify where malicious access is affecting your network.
+By analyzing transaction data, anomalous readings, usage spikes, and other metrics you can quickly identify where malicious access is affecting your network.
 There is even a whole branch of monitoring called Application Security Monitoring (ASM) that sits alongside APM as an important part of your monitoring duties.

 How to Monitor your Applications